minecraftforum/rules-archive/rules/minecraft_pocket_edition/rules.markdown

 * __Porting maps, texture packs & mods__

-  If you're porting a map, texture pack, or mod from another platform then permissions from the original author must be clearly displayed within the topic.
+  If you're porting a map, texture pack, or mod from another platform then permission from the original author must be clearly displayed within the topic.

 ## Discussion